childsish/workflow/README.md

 ## Steps as keys

-Steps can be used as keys in std:map and std::unordered_map.
+`workflow::Step` can be used as keys in std:map and std::unordered_map.

 [1]: https://github.com/childsish/mimo